 |Dental hygienists & dental therapists (32111)

 - Grade 12 with a minimum overall average of 70% in English Language Arts A30, English Language Arts B30, Biology 30, Chemistry 30, and one of Foundations of Mathematics 30 or Pre-Calculus 30*

 - English Language Requirement

 *Previous Saskatchewan mathematics requirement also accepted:

-High-demand programs consistently have more applicants than spaces available at each Saskatchewan Polytechnic location at which they are offered.
-High-demand programs have admission requirements plus additional selection criteria.
-The application period for high-demand programs is October 1 to February 15, each academic year.
+The competitive admissions process is used for programs where the number of qualified applicants regularly exceeds the number of spaces available.
+In competitive programs, higher admission requirements and/or additional selection criteria may be required.
+The application period for this program is October 1 to February 15, each academic year.
 All supporting documentation is required by 4:30 p.m.
-(Saskatchewan time), February 28(29).
+(Saskatchewan time), March 1.

 See Admission Processes for more information about this method of admission.

 The high school competitive score will be compared to any grade point averages(s) (UGPA) presented for a minimum of 15 passed post-secondary credit units to a maximum of 30 of the most recent credit units from recognized post-secondary institutions.
 The highest score will be considered for the applicant's final competitive score.